 Take a look at what he said, I didn’t realize how carefully worded this was till I showed it to a friend.
 He pointed out it is was totally possible that only Emma was at that meeting making his statement technically true.
 I thought about that quite a bit.
 It was very careful wording that could be technically true.
 And it reminded me of another denial that was technically also true that happened in my life time.
 This is the one I’m talking about, I am sure you will remeber it:

 You see after reading all the legal mumbo jumbo on Bill’s case2 I found out that the term ‘sexual relations’ could be narrowly interpreted to mean intercourse only, and not include the oral type that Bill engaged in.
-Thereby making his careful worded denial technically and legally true while misleading everyone.
+Thereby making his carefully worded denial technically and legally true, while misleading everyone.

 Once I realized that clear back at the beginning the leaders were willing to omit critical information in an effort to keep people in the church it became obvious to me that I needed to question everything.
 So when this document came out, happy as I was it did, I looked it over for careful wording.
 I found a plethora of it, for example this:

 “The youngest was Helen Mar Kimball… who was sealed to Joseph several months before her 15th birthday”

 Why not just say she was 14?
 Is this an effort give the impression she was older?3 Now consider this:

 “A few men unscrupulously used these rumors to seduce women to join them in an unauthorized practice sometimes referred to as “spiritual wifery.””